Puk4fun/RestoBot/README.md

 9. How is the parking in Simmons Restaurant?
 10. Why is burger king good?
 (Irrelevant answer)
 11. What does The Capital Grille serve?
-12. Does Lotus Buffet appear clean? (kind of related answer)
+12. Does Lotus Buffet appear clean?
 13. How is the service in China Queen Buffett?
 14. What is the rating of wendy's
 15. How is the shrimp in Cajun Queen?
-16. How is the staff at Gills kitchen?
+16. How are the staff at Gills kitchen?